x41v3r/blog/source/_posts/c-programming-language.md

 long double ld = 12.34L;
 ```

-&emsp;&emsp;A character constant is an integer, written as one character within single quotes, such as `'x'`.
+&emsp;&emsp;A character constant is an integer, **written as one character within single quotes**, such as `'x'`.
 The value of a character constant is the numeric value of the character in the machine's character set.

 ```c
 char c = 'x';